confluentinc/cp-demo/docs/index.rst

 .. note::
     This demo showcases a secure |CP| for educational purposes and is not meant to be complete best practices.
 There are certain differences between what is shown in the demo and what you should do in production:

-    * Each component should have its own username, instead of authenticating all users as ``client``
     * Authorize users only for operations that they need, instead of making all of them super users
     * If the ``PLAINTEXT`` security protocol is used, these ``ANONYMOUS`` usernames should not be configured as super users
     * Consider not even opening the ``PLAINTEXT`` port if ``SSL`` or ``SASL_SSL`` are configured

-Confluent Platform services and clients can authenticate via the OpenLDAP server running in the demo.
-Each Kafka broker in the demo is configured with MDS and can talk to LDAP.
+There is an OpenLDAP server running in the demo, and each Kafka broker in the demo is configured with MDS and can talk to LDAP so that it can authenticate clients and Confluent Platform services and clients.

 Each broker has five listener ports:

 +---------------+----------------+--------------------------------------------------------------------+--------+--------+